 Work on your getting your foundations right first - starting with exposure - and then layer everything else on on top.
 I can tell you that I spent years wandering aimlessly over the internet, but not getting very far as nothing far as nothing tied together.
 I had simply skimped some important bits by not staying focused on what I should have been learning.

 To help you with that, you can download a free 90 Day Photography Learning Blueprint that will help you understand what you need to concentrate on first, and what you need to learn next.
-Grab it now by clicking on the image below:
+Go here to grab your copy for free!

 LESSON #3 - DON'T GET TOO COMFORTABLE